MAGNET4Cardiac7T/magnet4cardiac7t.github.io/index.md

 ---

 Welcome to the official website of the Magnet4Cardiac7t project.
-We are dedicated to improve the quality and safety of 7T cardiac MRI using physics-informed machine learning
+We are dedicated to improve the quality and safety of 7T cardiac MRI using physics-informed machine learning.

 ## Upcoming Event - Spring School 2025
 Join us for the Spring School on *Physics Informed Machine Learning for Medical Sciences* from April 7-11, 2025.
 [Register Now](https://forms.gle/WKJkQbDHgMDdzbwZ9)